deen360/Paris-housing-prediction/orchestration/readme.md

 steps to deploy the prefect flow are as follows

-prefect deployment build is the Prefect CLI command that enables you to prepare the settings for a deployment
+prefect deployments build is the Prefect CLI command that enables you to prepare the settings for a deployments
-## prefect deployment build ./paris_flow.py:main -n paris-housing-deployment -t Parisjob
+## prefect deployments build ./paris_flow_local.py:main -n paris-housing-deployments -t Parisjob

 # parameters: {'name':'Paris'}
-Open the paris_flow.py-deployment.yaml file and add the parameter
+Open the paris_flow.py-deployments.yaml file and add the parameter

 #  prefect config set PREFECT_API_URL=http://127.0.0.1:4200/api
 Note the message to set PREFECT_API_URL so that you're coordinating flows with this API instance.